If you want a large foliage houseplant that’s easy to grow and maintain, then Growing Elephant Ear Plant Indoors makes perfect sense!

 Elephant ear plants have huge leaves and make quite a bold impression.
 They can be a great focal point with a dramatic appeal for any interior.
 The color of foliage may differ from variegated green, purplish-black to green-white.
 Here are all the details on Growing Elephant Ear Plant Indoors!

 Other Names: Taro, Cocoyam, Elephant ear, Eddoe, Hembu, Saru and, Dasheen

-Check out our article on best large foliage plants for indoors here
+Check out our article on the best large foliage plants for indoors here

 Types of Elephant Ear Plants

-To have a detailed look on types of Elephant Ear plants, click here
+To have a detailed look at types of Elephant Ear plants, click here

 Choosing a Container

 The size of the container depends on the variety of the plant.
 For nursery brought plants, go for one or two sizes bigger pot than the rootball.
 Varieties like Alocasia can do well in small pots while you’ll need a bigger pot for Xanthosoma.

 Revamping the Interior Decor with Elephant Ear Plants